Jae '24

 Describe your Syracuse experience in a couple of sentences.

-My Syracuse experience has been exciting, motivating, and challenging – but in a good way.
-By majoring in an Environmental + Interior Design major and having two minors, I have been able to expand my interests in design and technology and create a synergy effect by cross-pollinating my academic knowledges.
+My Syracuse experience has been exciting, motivating and challenging – but in a good way.
+By majoring in Environmental and Interior Design and having two minors, I have been able to expand my interests in design and technology and create a synergy effect by cross-pollinating my academic knowledge.
 Also, I have been taking advantage of my time at Syracuse University by being involved on campus.
-For example, I am also a Design LLC (Living Learning Community) Peer mentor advisor helping Freshmen design students to thrive at Syracuse University.
-In addition, there were many times where I was proud of myself at Syracuse University.
+For example, I am also a Design LLC (Living Learning Community) Peer mentor advisor helping first-year design students to thrive at Syracuse University.
+In addition, there were many times when I was proud of myself at Syracuse University.
 For example, this upcoming summer and fall semester, I am leading a funded research group with two design students and one architecture student through the Syracuse Office of Undergraduate Research and Creative Engagement (The SOURCE).

 How is VPA preparing you for your future career?

-VPA is preparing for my future career by always challenging me with new problems.
+VPA is preparing me for my future career by always challenging me with new problems.
 In the design industry, social issues and problems are always changing and evolving, and VPA was able to provide me diverse and rigorous education.
-In addition, VPA has been supporting me with their resources such as great academic and career advising team.
+In addition, VPA has been supporting me with its resources such as a great academic and career advising team.

 What are your plans after graduation?